Meet the Staff at

 A graduate of the University of Saskatchewan, Gale completed her Bachelor of Science in Physical Therapy in 1989.
 She completed her Craniosacral Techniques Certification Exam through The Upledger Institute in 2014.
 Gale has spent the past 30 years focusing on the assessment and treatment of acute and chronic orthopedic conditions.
 Her interest lies in a holistic, hands-on approach incorporating conventional mobilization and manipulation techniques, Craniosacral Therapy, Visceral Manipulation, myofascial release and pain management.
 Her passion lies in assisting her clients in achieving the best rehabilitation outcomes possible.

 Gale acts as a consulting physiotherapist with Kinesis Physical Therapy and also operates a Multiple-Hands Craniosacral Therapy practice.
 She is a member of the Canadian Physiotherapy Association and the International Association of Healthcare Providers.
-She is the author of “The Princess and the Pea: A Holistic Approach to Orthopedic Manual Therapy”.
+She is the author of “The Princess and the Pea: A Holistic Approach to Orthopaedic Manual Therapy”.